NobodyWHU/GPUDMM/README.md

 The PMI Coherence should calculated in external corpus, such as `Wikipedia` for English or `Baidu Baike` for Chinese.

-The data format describe here:
+The data format is described as follows:
 > docID \t category | content

 **example**: